tgenman/STEM_vault/meta/moc/Convex optimization MOC.md

 tags:
   - MOC
 ---
+ convex optimization to be a generalization of linear programming.

 | Set            |                  | Combination            | Hull            |
 | -------------- | ---------------- | ---------------------- | --------------- |